XanaduAI/flamingpy/README.md

 ### Installation from Source (advanced users)

-If you are a developer and wish to manipulate and test FT-Stack source code, you can install from Source.
+If you are a developer and wish to manipulate and test FT-Stack source code, you can install it from Source.
 First, clone `ft-stack` through the Code tab above.
 Then, create and activate a new virtual environment.
 If you use **Conda**, for example, you may run the following:

 ```bash
 conda create -n ftstack python=3.9